Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Fishing With Garlic

 Like chilli, garlic has been a favourite for many anglers to add to their baits.
-Garlic is a productive bait for carp, trout, and catfish.
-Also, other predator fish of all kinds are biased towards their pungent flavour and scent.
+Garlic is a productive bait, especially for carp, trout, and catfish.
+Also, other predator fish, such as bass, are biased towards its pungent flavour and scent.

-Unlike chilli, which is used in powder form, garlic has a few options.
-It can be used like the chilli in powder form but can be mashed up and liquidized into a fine paste.
+Unlike chilli, which is used in powder form, garlic has a few more options.
+It can be used like the chilli in a powder form, but additionally, it can also be mashed and liquidized into a fine paste.
+Lastly, as an oil, it can be added and rubbed into lures to attract fish.

-In my experience, the finer chopped version and the juice is the best way of using it.
+In my experience, the finer chopped version and the juice give the best results.
 Again, adding it to any bread-based groundbait or a particle mix works extremely well.

 Garlic is relatively inexpensive, and one or two bulbs are sufficient to make enough for a session.
 To learn more, check out my in-depth article about fishing with garlic!